-Sergeant Edward John Wright (1044677) served in the Royal Air Force Volunteer Reserve during World War Two.
-He flew with RAF 15 (Bomber) Squadron at the time of his death in 1943.
+Sergeant Edward John Wright (1044677) served in the Royal Air Force Volunteer Reserve during the Second World War.
+He was the son of James Wright and Mabel Wright of Belfast.

-Edward John Wright’s grave is in Section 2, Row G, 14-18 of the Berlin 1939-1945 War Cemetery, Charlottenburg, Berlin, Germany.
+Edward John Wright’s grave is in Section 2, Row G, 14-18 of the 1939-1945 War Cemetery, Charlottenburg, Berlin, Germany.
 His headstone bears the inscription:

 There’s some corner of a foreign field that is forever England.